 THE MEANING OF TIDEMARK

-Tidemark Therapy was formed in October 2014 by Brittainy Wagner.
+Tidemark Therapy was formed in October 2014 to better serve the Texoma community for all of their mental health needs.
 The very essence and definition of Tidemark means “the point that something or someone has reached, receded below, or risen above.”
-We believe that you can rise above your pain and/or circumstances to achieve the kind of life you would lie.
+We believe that you can definitely rise above your pain and/or circumstances to achieve the kind of life you would like.

 My passion is to help both couples and individuals.
 I understand your pain, and I understand that in seeking out a counselor it is quite possible you have not shared any of your pain with anyone else before.
 This can make opening up to a stranger, such as my self, difficult, but rest assured that I am patient, compassionate, and come from a place of non-judgment.
 I understand what it is like to not want to get out of bed in the morning because you are so depressed, or that you can’t function at work because you are too worried about all the other things and/or people in your life to be able to focus on work.
 I also know what it’s like, to have one foot out of the door with your relationship because you’re fighting all of the time with your partner, and you want the chaos to stop, but neither of you know how to get there.
 I know what struggling to just keep your head above water is like, and that is why I was called into this profession.
 I can help you see through the pain and turmoil, to overcome the obstacles that are hindering your life path.
 Once you overcome these obstacles, you will be able to live the type of life that YOU want to live.
 With that being said, the power to overcome what is troubling you lies in how much determination and motivation you possess.
 Much like the phoenix, you have the power to rise from the ashes and be transformed.